top of page

 I believe the answer to "What is happiness?" is anticlimactic.
 You probably won’t like it.
 You'll want to close this link and read a dozen more articles.
 But I think you won’t find in them the answer you’re looking for.

-If I gathered all the people in the world and put the happy people in one room and interviewed them, I believe I would come up with one factor common with all of them.
+If I had gathered all the people in the world, put the happy people in one room, and interviewed them, I believe I would have come up with one common factor.
 I believe they'd tell me:

 They decided to be happy.

 No lists.
 No procedures.
-Nothing about financial income or “getting your way” or “being right.”
+There is nothing about financial income or “getting your way” or “being right.”
 Nothing about health or number of children or notoriety.

 This is wonderful news because it puts the full responsibility (and power!) for our happiness on ourselves.
 We own 100% of the decision and no one can take it from us.